karaoc/dayz.test/Setting-up-Admin-Permissions-and-Tools.md

 _**Disclaimer**, this part is more advanced and does not require you to do the following steps to have a functionnal server and/or admin tool_

+### 1. How do permissions works ?

+0. None
+1. Inherit
+2. Full access

+### 2. How to add specific permissions to a user ?

 ## Setting up roles